Larsende/Agility2020-AS3/class1/module1/module04.rst

 WAF policy in source repository
 -------------------------------

-If you store your WAF policy in a Source Control Repository you can call it as follows with the URL for the WAF Policy file:
+If you store your WAF policy in a Source Control Repository you can call it as follows, notice the Policy at the bottom and the policyWAF referencing it, with the URL for the WAF Policy file:

 The body of the post will be as follows: